What’s at the heart of every successful marketing campaign that rakes in revenue?

 But it’s not just humans you’re helping – content pillars make it easier for search engines to find what they need to index and rank your site.

 Plus, Google loves fresh and relevant content.
-So, as you add to and update your pillar posts with more cluster content, you’ll keep rising the ranks.
+So, as you add to and update your pillar posts with more cluster content, you’ll keep rising in the ranks.

-One high performing pillar page can elevate rankings for other linked pages.
+One high-performing pillar page can elevate rankings for other linked pages.

-Why do pillar pages help your rankings?
+Why do pillar pages help your search engine rankings?

 Think about the mass of content that’s online.
 All of that content can confuse Google’s algorithm.